LearnWeb3DAO/Celo-Track/Celo-Developer-Environment.md

 Once you have set up your wallet, it should look something like the above screenshot.
 Pull the sidebar from the left, and click on the `Supercharge` button to start linking your phone number with your wallet address.
 The app will guide you through the process, and can take a few minutes while it sets you up with everything.

 By the end, you should have your phone number linked to your wallet.
+If you were unable to get any of the confirmation codes, try a bit later or try resending the codes.

 ## Testnets